 The Ballot Designation refers to your current occupation, vocation, profession, or incumbency status.
-You may list more than one profession, occupation, or vocation, but you are limited to 3 words and you must separate them with a slash: Professor/Mother/Doctor.
+You may list more than one profession, occupation, or vocation, but you must separate them with a slash: Professor/Mother/Doctor.

+You are limited to three words.
 The exception is that an elected official can use the exact title of the office currently held: Director, ABC Fire Protection District.

 Note: If you choose words that are very long they may be printed in a smaller font size.

-If you decide to use a ballot designation you must fill out a Ballot DesignationWorksheet® and file it with your candidate papers by the deadline.
+If you decide to use a ballot designation you must fill out a Ballot Designation Worksheet 8 and file it with your candidate papers by the deadline.

-California state law requires that your designation must describe your current occupation, profession, vocation, or what you did for a living during the 12 months before the filing deadline.
-The words you choose must be generic and neutral, but accurate and not misleading.
-The following page lists specific rules for certain designations and candidates.
+California state law requires that your designation describes your current occupation, profession, vocation, or what you did for a living during the 12 months before the filing deadline.
+The words you choose must be generic and neutral, but accurate and not misleading.9